alisha-GIT-Hub/techWithAl/README.md

 # AlishaRep
-This is the description modified!
+This is the description modified .
+This is new version!